 Pt100 accuracy (tolerance) classes

-Pt100 sensors are available in different accuracy classes.
-The most common accuracy classes are AA, A, B and C which are defined in the IEC 60751 standard.
-Standards define a sort of an ideal Pt100 sensor for the manufacturers to aim at.
-If it was possible to build an ideal sensor, tolerance classes would be irrelevant.
+Pt100 sensors are available in different accuracy classes, the most common of which are AA, A, B and C being defined in the IEC 60751 standard.
+Standards define a sort of ideal Pt100 sensor for the manufacturers to aim at.
+If it was possible to build the ideal sensor, tolerance classes would be irrelevant.

-The formulas may be difficult to make a comparison with, in the below table the accuracy classes are calculated in temperature (°C):
+The formulas can be difficult to compare, so in the below table the accuracy classes are calculated according to temperature (°C):

 The graphic below shows the difference between these accuracy classes:

-The accuracy classes are commonly used in industrial RTD sensors, but when it comes to the most accurate PRT reference sensors (SPRT, Secondary Standards…), those accuracy classes are not valid anymore.
+The accuracy classes are commonly used in industrial RTD sensors, but when it comes to the most accurate PRT reference sensors (SPRT, Secondary Standards, etc.), those accuracy classes are not valid anymore.
 These sensors were made to be as good as a thermometer as possible for the purpose, not to match any standardized curve.
-They are very accurate sensors with very good long-term stability and very low hysteresis, but these sensors are individuals, so each sensor has a slightly different temperature/resistance relationship.
-These sensors should not be used without using the individual coefficients for every sensor.
-You can even find general CvD coefficients for SPRT’s, but that will ruin the performance you’ve paid for.
+They are very accurate sensors with very good long-term stability and very low hysteresis, but each sensors is unique, so each sensor has a slightly different temperature/resistance relationship.
+These sensors should not be used without their own specific coefficients.
+You can find general CvD coefficients for SPRT’s, but that will ruin the performance you’ve paid for.
 If you just plug in a

 As mentioned before, RTD sensors cannot be “adjusted” to measure correctly.
-So, the correction needs to be made in the device (e.g. temperature calibrator) that is being used to measure the RTD sensor.
+Instead, the correction needs to be made in the device (for example the temperature calibrator) that is being used to measure the RTD sensor.

-In order to find out the coefficients, the sensor should be first calibrated very accurately.
-Then, from the calibration results the coefficients for the desired equation, it can be fitted to represent the sensor’s characteristic resistance/temperature relationship.
-The use of the coefficients will correct the sensor measurement and will make it measure very accurately.
+In order to find out the coefficients, the sensor should first be calibrated very accurately.
+The calibration provides the coefficients for the desired equation, which can be used to represent the sensor’s characteristic resistance/temperature relationship.
+The use of the coefficients will correct the sensor measurement and will ensure it measures accurately.
 There are several different equations and coefficients to calculate the sensor’s resistance to temperature.
 These are probably the most widespread: